billthefarmer/editor/README.md

 of them resolve to the same font, depending on the device.

 ### Highlight syntax
-If the current open file is a C, C++, Objective C, Go, Java, Javascript, Python, Shell script, Swift, CSS, HTML, Org or Markdown file, the keywords, classes comments, strings, etc will be highlighted.
+If the current open file is a C, C++, Objective C, Go, Dart, Java, Javascript, Python, Shell script, Swift, Rust, CSS, HTML, Org or Markdown file, the keywords, classes comments, strings, etc will be highlighted.
 See [Syntax Highlighting](Syntax.md).

 ### Mode line